-The impact of technology on society, government and industry is inevitable, and most IT execs agree that its through technology that organizations are seamlessly incorporating themselves into how people live, according to a recent Accenture report.
+The impact of technology on society, government and industry is inevitable, and most IT execs agree it's through technology that organizations are seamlessly incorporating themselves into how people live, according to a recent Accenture report.

 But how can government do the same?

 The 2018 Accenture Technology Vision for Government Report surveyed 6,381 executives and 18 industries in 25 countries to find five high-impact technology trends driving government transformation and pushing agencies to innovate the services they deliver:

 Any federal agency looking to truly capitalize on AI’s potential has to first realize its impact, according to the report.
 In fact, 88 percent of survey respondents feel it’s important for employees and customers to first understand their organization’s general principles to make AI-based decisions.

 And before collaborating on AI, agencies need to trust an AI system’s outputs, either by citizens, employees or other AI systems.
 This ensures AI process don’t end up denying benefits to qualified veterans, or delivering wrong instructions to a taxpayer via a chatbot, for example.